openharmony/third_party_python/Doc/library/stdtypes.rst

 (3)
    .. index::
-      module: math
+      pair: module; math
       single: floor() (in module math)
       single: ceil() (in module math)
       single: trunc() (in module math)
       pair: numeric; conversions
-      pair: C; language

-   Conversion from floating point to integer may round or truncate as in C; see functions :func:`math.floor` and :func:`math.ceil` for well-defined conversions.
+   Conversion from :class:`float` to :class:`int` truncates, discarding the fractional part.
+See functions :func:`math.floor` and :func:`math.ceil` for alternative conversions.

 (4)
    float also accepts the strings "nan" and "inf" with an optional prefix "+"